USGS-R/training-curriculum/content/usgs-packages/sbtools_Modify.md

 The first four functions have very similar behavior and syntax.
 The obvious difference is whether the function has `item` or `items` for updating an individual item or multiple items at once.
 The other is that there is "update" and "upsert".
 Update functions only work if the item already exists.
 Alternatively, "upsert" updates an existing item, but creates a new item if it doesn't already exist.
 So for an existing item, `*_update` and `*_upsert` functions have the same behavior.

 To use these functions, you need to provide the `sbitem` or id and a list of the metadata info that you intend to update.
 The list should be key-value pairs of the metadata field and the corresponding value.
-These fields can be `title`, `browseCategories`, `contacts`, etc. Additional fields can be found by looking at the [developer documentation for a SB item model](https://my.usgs.gov/confluence/display/sciencebase/ScienceBase+Item+Core+Model).
+These fields can be `title`, `browseCategories`, `contacts`, etc. Additional fields can be found by looking at the [developer documentation for the SB item model](https://my.usgs.gov/confluence/display/sciencebase/ScienceBase+Item+Core+Model).

 To update an existing item, use the `item_update` function.
 It requires two arguments: the `sbitem` and a list of the metadata key-values of what to change.
 Change the title of the item created earlier and saved as `test_item` in R to "sbtools example data".
 Then, look at the item title to verify.